koikonom/nvim-cursor/README.md

+This was all done as an experiment using cursor.
+80/20 rule applies :D

+Anything below this line is done by cursor.

+---

 ## nvim-cursor-agent

 Interactive `cursor-agent` CLI inside Neovim.
 Open a split next to your code and send selections or the entire buffer as context, then chat interactively in the terminal pane.